Frequently Asked Questions

 The application to the Lewis Honors College is due by midnight (EST) on December 1st.

-Do I need to achieve a predetermined score on my ACT/SAT to be admitted to the Lewis Honors College?
+Do I need to achieve a certain score on my ACT/SAT to be admitted to the Lewis Honors College?

 I did not get into Honors as an entering first-year student, but I am still interested in joining.
 Can I apply as a current student?